Frequently asked questions

 Why should I give?

 Your Vanderbilt tuition only pays for about 70 percent of the cost of an undergraduate education.
-Gifts made by alumni, parents and friends help make up the difference.
+The remaining amount comes from gifts made by alumni, parents and friends.
 The gifts we make as seniors this year—and as alumni in the years to come—help make it possible for future students to enjoy the great Vanderbilt experiences we've had.

 What if I can only give a little?

 That's OK.
 Every gift counts.
 It's your participation that matters most.
 Collectively, lots of smaller gifts add up to make a big impact.
-In 2012, gifts of $100 or less to any area of Vanderbilt totaled $1.8 million.
+Last year, gifts of $100 or less to Vanderbilt totaled $1.5 million.

 By participating, you also help Vanderbilt in the rankings—alumni giving participation factors into the U.S. News & World Report rankings.
 Your gift, in any amount, adds to the value of your degree.